jpsheehan/robot-bartender/README.md

 The following functions are available from `lcd.ino`:

+### `void lcdSetup()`
-- `void setupLcd()`: Must be called once during the setup phase.
+Must be called once during the setup phase.
 This function initializes the I2C connection to the LCD hardware.

+### `void lcdClear()`
-- `void lcdClear()`: Clears all characters from the LCD screen.
+Clears all characters from the LCD screen.

-- `void lcdPrintCentered(const char* string, uint8_t row)`: Prints `string` on the particular `row`.
+### `void lcdPrintCentered(const char* string, uint8_t row)`
+Prints `string` on the particular `row`.
 A `row` value of 0 represents the top row, while a `row` value of 1 represents the bottom row.
 If the string is longer than 16 characters it will "run off" the far edge of the screen.

-- `void lcdDisplayMenu(const char* prompt, const char* option, bool isLeftArrowEnabled, bool isRightArrowEnabled)`: Displays a menu for the user.
+### `void lcdDisplayMenu(const char* prompt, const char* option, bool isLeftArrowEnabled, bool isRightArrowEnabled)`
+Displays a menu for the user.
 The `prompt` appears centered on the top row, the `option` appears centered on the bottom row.
 The boolean values indicate whether or not arrows are to appear in the bottom corners of the screen.
 Because of the arrows, the `option` string can be a maximum of 14 characters while the `prompt` string can be the regular 16.

-## `relays.ino`
+## `relay.ino`

 Contains functions for handling the relay module.
 The relay module is used to drive the solenoid valves while protecting the sensitive Arduino hardware from high currents.
 The relay module must be connected as follows: